la11111/willie-modules/README.md

 ## lastfm.py
 full-featured last.fm module for Willie IRC Bot

-Based loosely on last.fm by mulcare/meiccelli with a number of improvements. curently tested on: Willie v.
+Re-written based (loosely) on last.fm by mulcare/meiccelli with a number of improvements.
+Curently tested on: Willie v.
 5.2.0

 This module requires an api key, which can be obtained from last.fm. put it in your default.cfg like so: